pen-lang/pen/README.md

    export PEN_ROOT=<directory>
    ```

-Now, you are ready to use the `pen` command built locally!
+Now, you are ready to use the `pen` command built manually!

 ## Roadmap